nealcrook/nascom/hw_sim/README.md

 The black regions of the waveform show signals that are toggling too quickly for all the transitions to be visible at this zoom level.
-The shaded regions (on active_v) show a signal in an undefined state; it takes the av_set pulse to bring this latch into a known state.
+The shaded regions (on "active_v") show a signal in an undefined state; it takes the "av_set" pulse to bring this latch into a known state.

 The three "count" busses are the internal counters of the divider chain formed